-New Year’s Day is a time for new beginnings, fresh starts, saying goodbye (and possibly good riddance) to the year just past.
+New Year’s Day is a time for new beginnings, fresh starts, and saying goodbye (and possibly good riddance) to the year just past.
 You may have been planning to have a new look, beyond the usual New Year’s resolutions about losing weight.
 An imperfection in the nose can do a lot to distract from otherwise pleasant features.
-Getting rid of this can do a lot to boost your appearance, self-confidence and general outlook on life.
+Getting rid of this can do a lot to boost your appearance, self-confidence and general outlook on life by rhinoplasty.

 You might think getting a nose job is easier than losing weight… and you’re probably right.
 That said, it does require a certain amount of physical discipline.
 Once the operation is complete, you’ll have to keep your nose safe from impacts, colds and flu until it’s fully healed.
 In fact, you won’t even want to wear glasses or pullover sweaters.
 There will be some swelling and a certain amount of bruising, and there may be skin numbness.
 All of these effects will go away before too long.
 The bruising will fade within a week to ten days, while the swelling can last for several weeks.

 A surgeon does a nose job by reshaping the bone and cartilage underneath the skin.
 To make sure nobody looking at you can see any surgical scars, the surgeon will usually put the incisions inside the nose, where no one can see them.
 Doctors call this a closed rhinoplasty.